olehermanse/paintdry/README.md

 This project is a security oriented tool for "monitoring" things you don't expect to change.
 When they do change, this is somewhwat rare / unexpected, and worthy of some kind of alert.
+Other monitoring tools focus on trends and graphs and spikes and outliers, this one focuses on all the security-relevant information we can gather and store, which typically stays constant.
+The graphs will be boring, though.

-It is implemented in a modular way, to be easily extended with more things to monitor.
+paintdry is implemented in a modular way, to be easily extended with more things to monitor.
 The backend uses Python / Flask for the API and PostgreSQL for the database.
 2 UIs are provided: pgweb to browse and query tables, as well as a custom UI written in React.